Advice for Selling a House with Termite Damage

 Selling a House with Termite Damage

 According to estimates, termites cause billions of dollars worth of damage every year in the United States alone.
 Most of that damage is property damage, too.
 It’s not just the wood structures and support systems that termites destroy in a house, either.
-A large enough colony will get into your home’s insulation, stored documents and books, and even your pool-liner in search for food.
+A large enough colony will get into your home’s insulation, stored documents and books, and even your pool liner in search of food.

 Even an average-sized colony—one that only reaches one million in number—can cost you thousands of dollars in repairs.
 It can cost you the quick sale of your home as well.

 Unfortunately, by the time you’ve noticed signs of a potential infestation, the problem has likely existed for at least several months.
 In fact, years can go by before colonies are discovered.